Kay Gray

-Kay Gray was developed by the Wisconsin grape breeder Elmer Swenson c.
+Kay Gray is a hybrid grape variety, developed by the Wisconsin grape breeder Elmer Swenson c.
 1980 and is named after a family friend.
-It is a seedling of Swenson's own ES 217 (a cross of MN 78 and Golden Muscat).
+It is a seedling of Swenson's own ES 217 (a cross of Minnesota 78 and Golden Muscat).
 Swenson collected open-pollinated seeds from this vine, and one seedling eventually became Kay Gray.
 Because of this, the male parent is unknown, though Swenson suspected it might be a nearby vine of Onaka, an old South Dakota cultivar.
 Kay Gray itself is female and requires a pollen source in order to set fruit.